Physicians eliminated bronchial casts using new lymphatic imaging tools and catheterization techniques

 In July, a team of experts from The Children’s Hospital of Philadelphia and the University of Pennsylvania published a case study in the journal Pediatrics describing an innovative, minimally invasive procedure that treated plastic bronchitis, a potentially life-threatening disease, in a 6-year-old boy with hypoplastic left heart syndrome (HLHS), a form of congenital heart disease in which the left side of the heart is severely underdeveloped.
 Using new lymphatic imaging tools and catheterization techniques, physician-researchers eliminated bronchial casts, which are an accumulation of lymphatic material that was clogging the child’s airway.

-“Our technique represents a new treatment option for plastic bronchitis, which is a rare but often fatal complication of pediatric surgery for single ventricle disease,” says Yoav Dori, MD, PhD, a pediatric cardiologist in CHOP’s Cardiac Center, who is co-author of the study and part of a specialized team that includes interventional radiologist Maxim Itkin, MD, of the Perelman School of Medicine at the University of Pennsylvania, and Marc S. Keller, MD, an interventional radiologist at CHOP.
+“Our technique represents a new treatment option for plastic bronchitis, which is a rare but often fatal complication of pediatric surgery for single ventricle disease,” says Yoav Dori, MD, PhD, a pediatric cardiologist in CHOP’s Cardiac Center, who is co-author of the study and part of a specialized team that includes interventional radiologist Maxim Itkin, MD, and Marc S. Keller, MD, an interventional radiologist at CHOP.

 Plastic bronchitis is a lymphatic flow disorder, one of a group of diseases characterized by abnormal circulation of lymph.
 Some 5 to 10 percent of patients experience plastic bronchitis as a consequence of altered venous and lymphatic pressure resulting from the Fontan procedure, the last in the series of operations required to treat HLHS.
 The abnormal circulation causes lymph to ooze into a patient’s airway, where it congeals into a fibrous, caulk-like cast formation that takes the shape of the airway.
 If a child is unable to cough out the cast, the blockage may cause fatal asphyxiation.
 Existing medical treatments for plastic bronchitis can help relieve symptoms, but they are not curative, and patients may still require transplantation.